-Extensions are also called add-ons.
-And they can add useful functionality to our internet experience.
+Browser extensions (glossary), also called add-ons, can add useful functionality to our internet experience.
 But in 2019, a journalist at the Washington Post found extensions selling personal and business information, while being installed in your browser (Source: 1).

 "I’ve watched you check in for a flight and seen your doctor refilling a prescription.
 I’ve peeked inside corporate networks at reports on faulty rockets.
 If I wanted, I could’ve even opened a tax return you only shared with your accountant." - Source: 1

 Four years later, as of 2022, of all the major browsers only Mozilla Firefox has an active program to check the extensions made available to you.

 A browser is likely a productive human's most used app in the modern age.
 And we have some ideas about how to protect it.
 But how does one figure out which extensions slash add-ons to trust enough that we can install them in our browsers?

 To be protected, here are two suggestions for your use of browser extensions.

 Mozilla is the maker of Firefox.
 Well, Firefox is open source, so it's more accurate to say Mozilla's employees are the main contributors to Firefox.
 You could also split Mozilla into Mozilla Corporation and Mozilla Foundation...but we won't go there now.

 I trust Mozilla to make Firefox safe.
 I trust the measures taken by Firefox contributors to make the browser safe.
 By extension, I also trust Mozilla-made extensions.

 Firefox has a program called Recommended Extensions.
 In a nutshell, browser extensions nominated for the program are reviewed for security and policy compliance.
 So, I trust extensions with this badge to be vetted by this program.